maplant/al-jabr/README.md

 * orthonormal (rotation) matrices: `Orthonormal`

-aljabar supports Vectors and Matrices of any size and will provide implementations for any mathematic operations that are supported by their scalars.
+`aljabar` supports Vectors and Matrices of any size and will provide implementations for any mathematic operations that are supported by their scalars.
 Additionally, aljabar can leverage Rust's type system to ensure that operations are only applied to values that are the correct size.

-aljabar relies heavily on unstable Rust features such as const generics and thus requires nightly to build.
+`aljabar` relies heavily on unstable Rust features such as const generics and thus requires nightly to build.

+For more information and a guide on getting started, check out the [documentation](https://docs.rs/aljabar/).

 ## Cargo Features